Societe Generale Ghana: Overview

 According to its website, the bank is the 5th largest commercial bank in Ghana by assets, as of December 2011.
 As of December 2010, the bank's total assets were valued at approximately US$423.4 million (GHS:685.9 million), with shareholders' equity of approximately US$71.9 million (GHS:116.2+ million).
 The bank markets the "Sika" program including the SIKA Card, a credit card and the Sikatext Initiative Program.
 The bank is actively investing in internet banking.

 Société Générale Group

 The bank is one of the subsidiaries of Société Générale.
-Several of these are located in Africa, in the following countries: Algeria, Benin, Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Egypt, Ghana, Equatorial Guinea, Madagascar, Mauritania, Morocco, Senegal, South Africa, and Tunisia.
+Several of these are located in Africa, in Algeria, Benin, Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Egypt, Ghana, Equatorial Guinea, Madagascar, Mauritania, Morocco, Senegal, South Africa, and Tunisia.

 In 2024, the group announced that it would cease operations in Guinea.

 Ownership

-The bank's stock is listed on the Ghana Stock Exchange and is traded under the symbol: SG-SSB.
+The bank's stock is listed on the Ghana Stock Exchange and is traded under the symbol SG-SSB.
 Major shareholders in the bank include the following corporate entities and individuals: